ancfoster/Flags-and-Countries/README.md

 	![Score Counter](readme_assets/score_counter.png)

-- Score modal
+- Scores page
-	- This shows the current high score and which plauer achieved the score.
+	- This shows the current high score and which player achieved the score.
-	- There is also a table showing all of the save scores and which player achieved them.
+	- There is also a table showing all of the saved scores and which player achieved them.
 	- There is a button to clear the scores.
+	- I have followed good UX practice by displaying a confirmation dialog before the user deletes their scores.

 	![Scores Table](readme_assets/scores_table.png)
 - Answer buttons